dwbutler/logstash-logger/README.md

 ## Features

 * Can write directly to a logstash listener over a UDP or TCP/SSL connection.
-* Can write to a file, Redis, Kafka, a unix socket, syslog, stdout, or stderr.
+* Can write to a file, Redis, Kafka, Kinesis, a unix socket, syslog, stdout, or stderr.
 * Logger can take a string message, a hash, a `LogStash::Event`, an object, or a JSON string as input.
 * Events are automatically populated with message, timestamp, host, and severity.
 * Writes in logstash JSON format, but supports other formats as well.